patriciogonzalezvivo/thebookofshaders/appendix/00/README.md

 Let’s say you have a long trip and you want to use it to teach yourself some shaders.
 In that case you can make a local copy of this book on your computer and run a local server.

 For that you only need Python 2.6 and a git client.
-On MacOS and RaspberryPi computers Python is installed by default but you still need to install a git client.
+On MacOS and Raspberry Pi computers Python is installed by default but you still need to install a git client.
 For that:

 In **MacOSX** be sure to have [homebrew](http://brew.sh/) installed and then on your terminal do: